Nigerian logistics startup Kobo360 accepted into YC, raises $1.2 million

 Kobo360 is profitable, according to Ozor.
 Though he wouldn’t provide exact figures, he said reviewing the company’s financial performance was part of YC’s vetting process.

 Logistics has become an active space in Africa’s tech sector with startup entrepreneurs connecting digital to delivery models.
 In Nigeria, Jumia founder Tunde Kehinde departed and founded Africa Courier Express.
 Startup Max.ng is wrapping an app around motorcycles as an e-delivery platform.
-Nairobi based Lori Systems has moved into digital coordination of trucking in East Africa.
-And U.S. based Zipline is working with the government of Rwanda and partner UPS to master commercial drone delivery of medical supplies on the continent.
+Nairobi-based Lori Systems has moved into digital coordination of trucking in East Africa.
+And U.S.-based Zipline is working with the government of Rwanda and partner UPS to master commercial drone delivery of medical supplies on the continent.

-Kobo360 will expand in Togo, Ghana, Cote D’Ivoire, and Senegal.
+Kobo360 will expand in Togo, Ghana, Cote D’Ivoire and Senegal.
 “We’ll be in Ghana this year and next year the other countries,” said Ozor.

 In addition to KoboWIN, it will also add more driver training and safety programs.